New Tax & Contribution limits for 2023

 Medicare Changes

-• Medicare beneficiaries will pay lower Part B premiums.
-The premium for Part B will decrease by 3% to $164.90.
+• Medicare beneficiaries will pay higher Part B premiums.
+The premium for Part B will increase by $10 to $174.70.

 Even with inflation and the current high costs of living, these changes are put in place to help.
 So make sure to do your planning and know of these extra limits available to you!